Supporting in green:

 Tangible Results:

-eND THE DAY WITH CLEAR INSIGHTS FROM NEWLY INSPIRED STAFF
+eND THE DAY WITH CLEAR INSIGHTS

 A workshop is useless without actionable takeaways.